 every now and again for a lecture and food.

-further during a trip to Scotland, when Eric built a pop-up pub that served homebrewed beer to the public.
-While there, Eric visited Williams Bros.
-Brewing in Alloa and was inspired by their line-up of historic Scottish beers that used ingredients from the landscape - like heather flower, gale, Scottish pine, and seaweed.
+The program's concept was also inspired by the beers of Williams Bros Brewing in Alloa, Scotland.
+This brewery creates historic Scottish beers that used ingredients from the landscape - like heather flower, gale, Scottish pine, and seaweed.
 Another inspiration came from British artists, like Richard Long and Hamish Fulton, who use walking as a means of understanding our relationship to the world.
 Beers Made By Walking, in some respects, is a mashing together of those pieces.